facebookresearch/Mephisto/docs/quickstart.md

 First, clone this repo to your local system.

+Mephisto requires >= Python 3.6 and >= npm v6.

 ### Option A (via pip install)
-Run the following in the root directory:
+Run the following in the root repo directory:

 ```bash
 $ pip install -e .